< Anterolateral abdominal

 Along the small and large intestines, there are arteries that are continuous by anastomosis.
 The arteries are the superior mesenteric, ileocolic, right colic, middle colic, left colic, and sigmoid arteries (Figs. 6-43,44).

 The portal vein delivers the absorbed nutrients from the gastrointestinal tract to the liver.
 In the viewpoint of the gastrointestinal tract, this blood vessel is a vein leaving the capillary; however, in the viewpoint of the liver, it is an artery coming to the capillary.
-So the portal vein is both an artery and a vein.
+So the portal vein is both a vein and an artery.

-Precisely speaking, the portal vein is the short vein entering the liver as a member of the portal triad (Fig. 6-35).
-The portal vein’s tributaries are the superior mesenteric vein (Fig. 6-41) and the splenic vein.
+In a narrow sense, the portal vein is the short vein entering the liver as a member of the portal triad (Fig. 6-35).
+The portal vein is the combined one of the superior mesenteric vein (Fig. 6-41) and the splenic vein.
 The splenic vein’s tributary is the inferior mesenteric vein.
-You can see that the two mesenteric veins have quite different fates from the mesenteric arteries (Fig. 6-48).
+You can notice that the two mesenteric veins have quite different fates from the mesenteric arteries (Fig. 6-45).
+Nevertheless, the distal destitution of the corresponding veins and arteries alike (Figs. 6-43,44).

 Gastric veins drain to the portal vein directly or indirectly via the splenic vein and superior mesenteric vein.